DevangPatwardhan/Path-Planning-RRT-/README.md

             print(f"({node.x}, {node.y})")
     else:
         print("Path not found.")

 Notes
 Adjust parameters such as width, height, num_obstacles, min_obstacle_size, max_obstacle_size, max_nodes, and step_size to customize the map and algorithm behavior.
 Ensure the Python environment includes numpy and matplotlib for proper execution and visualization.
-Authors
-This code was written by [Your Name] (optional: include contact information).